Install a Custom Distribution on a Linode

 Linode Manager Compatibility: builds upon the steps in the first section, and offers instructions to make your custom distribution work with features of the Linode Manager such as disk resizing, helpers, and the Linode Backup Service.

-This guide will use Debian 8 (Jessie) as an example, but the steps provided are generic in nature and should work with most distributions.
+This guide uses Debian 8 (Jessie) as an example, but the steps provided are generic in nature and should work with most distributions.

 Advantages of KVM on Linode

-Linodes running on our KVM hypervisor offer several advantages over Xen, particularly for those looking to install a custom operating system:
+Linodes running on our KVM hypervisor offer several advantages, particularly for those looking to install a custom operating system: